-As a premedical advisor for the last 20 years, I have ample experience guiding students through the challenging science prerequisites for medical school admission.
-At Johns Hopkins and Goucher, I helped non-science students transition to full immersion in science courses and I encouraged students to adopt study skills suitable to science.
-As a medical school admissions consultant I guide students through their premed courses and the medical school application process.
+As a premedical advisor for the last 25+ years, I have ample experience guiding students through the challenging science prerequisites for medical school admission.
+At Johns Hopkins and Goucher, where I directed their postbac programs, I helped non-science students transition to full immersion in science courses and I encouraged students to adopt study skills suitable to science.
+As a medical school admissions consultant, I guide students through their premedical courses and the medical school application process.
 The following basic tips will help premed students master the sciences.

 1. Details, details, details.
 Learning science is like learning a new language.
 When learning a new language you must pay attention to detail.
 Trying to learn science without memorizing formulas or reactions is like trying to learn a language without paying attention to vocabulary.